Head-To-Head Comparison: Piedmont Lithium (PLL) vs. Its Peers

 Institutional and Insider Ownership

 0.1% of Piedmont Lithium shares are held by institutional investors.
-Comparatively, 50.4% of shares of all “Mining & quarrying of nonmetallic minerals, except fuels” companies are held by institutional investors.
-15.5% of shares of all “Mining & quarrying of nonmetallic minerals, except fuels” companies are held by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.
+Comparatively, 46.5% of shares of all “Mining & quarrying of nonmetallic minerals, except fuels” companies are held by institutional investors.
+0.7% of Piedmont Lithium shares are held by insiders.
+Comparatively, 14.4% of shares of all “Mining & quarrying of nonmetallic minerals, except fuels” companies are held by insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company is poised for long-term growth.

 Profitability